Invoice approval workflow for accounts payable teams: a complete guide

 How do I set up an approval workflow for invoices?

-Create a processing rule for your invoice template and attach a single ApprovalRuleset.
-Configure assignee, deadline, reminder cadence, and escalation target on the ruleset, and add GATE validations for automatic rejection on failed business rules.
+Create a processing rule for your invoice template and attach a single approval ruleset.
+Configure the approver and the decision deadline on the ruleset, and add gate validations for automatic rejection on failed business rules.

 What happens when an approver misses the deadline?